nikhilbhardwaj/nikhilbhardwaj.github.io/_posts/2012-06-10-usb-recovery-image-for-a-netbook-with-dd.md

   - linux
   - recovery
 ---
-Yesterday I got my new shiny <a title="Acer netbook details on amazon" href="http://www.amazon.com/Acer-AO722-BZ454-11-6-Inch-Netbook-Espresso/dp/B004UR16ES" target="_blank">Acer aspire one 722 netbook</a>, it comes with windows 7 starter and I&#8217;m not going to stick with it for long but before I start with my experiments I thought of creating a recovery image for it.
-Having one is particularly useful if things go wrong and you want to use Acer&#8217;s warranty, trust me it&#8217;s a pain in the rear to explain to the customer support that you use linux or another operating system.
+Yesterday I got my new shiny <a title="Acer netbook details on amazon" href="http://www.amazon.com/Acer-AO722-BZ454-11-6-Inch-Netbook-Espresso/dp/B004UR16ES" target="_blank">Acer aspire one 722 netbook</a>, it comes with windows 7 starter and I'm not going to stick with it for long but before I start with my experiments I thought of creating a recovery image for it.
+Having one is particularly useful if things go wrong and you want to use Acer's warranty, trust me it's a pain in the rear to explain to the customer support that you use linux or another operating system.
 Fortunately acer ships with Acer E Recovery Management which is an excellent utility to create a startup disk.
 I used my USB drive to create a restore disk and also to store my drivers.
 The only problem is that it took a total of about 12GB out of the 16GB available on my USB drive.
-I keep using the pendrive for other things too so this couldn&#8217;t be a permanent solution.<!--more-->In comes
+I keep using the pendrive for other things too so this couldn't be a permanent solution.<!--more-->In comes

-<a title="Disk Dump" href="http://en.wikipedia.org/wiki/Dd_(Unix)" target="_blank">dd, </a>this is a program that can clone disk&#8217;s exactly.
-I&#8217;ll show you how we can use this to create an image and store it on an external hard drive and to restore it back to the pendrive in case it is required again, I do these on my main laptop&#8217;s using ubuntu 12.04 but you can use any linux distribution or a live cd for this. dd is also available for windows but I haven&#8217;t used it too much inside windows so I can&#8217;t guarantee it&#8217;s working.
+<a title="Disk Dump" href="http://en.wikipedia.org/wiki/Dd_(Unix)" target="_blank">dd, </a>this is a program that can clone disk's exactly.
+I'll show you how we can use this to create an image and store it on an external hard drive and to restore it back to the pendrive in case it is required again, I do these on my main laptop's using ubuntu 12.04 but you can use any linux distribution or a live cd for this. dd is also available for windows but I haven't used it too much inside windows so I can't guarantee it's working.

 First open a root shell and plug in your USB drive